 Chia seeds are often lauded as teeny tiny superfood staples that belong in every kitchen pantry—but are they worth the hype?
 Well, between the seeds' impressive nutrition profile and versatility in baking, sipping, and sprinkling, there's lots to love.
 Let's take a look at some of their nutritional benefits and how to eat them.

 Chia seeds are from the Salvia Hispanica L. plant, a member of the mint family.
 At one time, pre–Chia Pet craze of the '90s, chia seeds were cultivated as a food source in Central and South America, and legend has it that they were cultivated as early as 3500 B.C. and used as an offering to the Aztec gods.
 A related plant, Salvia columbariae (golden chia1), was used in the southwestern United States by Native Americans too.

 These days, you'll usually see one of two varieties of the seeds: white or gray-black.
 Brown varieties, while seen a little less often, are also used—these are just seeds that have not fully matured.

 What about their nutritional benefits?

 There seem to be a few factors that play into the nutritional profile of these tiny superfoods: the fatty acids and all that fiber.
-Their omega-3 fatty acids and alpha-linolenic acids (ALA) have been shown to have a positive effect on cardiovascular health in some studies.
-One body of research found that women who ate more ALA fatty acids had a 40 percent reduced risk of sudden cardiac death, while the Cardiovascular Health Study found that there was a 50 percent reduced risk of fatal ischemic heart disease with higher ALA intakes in both men and women over age 65.
+Their omega-3 fatty acids and alpha-linolenic acids (ALA) have been shown to have a positive effect on cardiovascular health in some studies2.
+One body of research3 found that women who ate more ALA fatty acids had a 40% reduced risk of sudden cardiac death, while the Cardiovascular Health Study4 found that there was a 50% reduced risk of fatal ischemic heart disease with higher ALA intakes in both men and women over age 65.